 Michael Cosdon - Baritone, has not yet provided a biography for this section, but we can tell you that he is one of Cordus Mundi's newest members, having joined the group in 2014.
 Michael comes to Cordus with extensive musical and theatrical experience.
 We can also tell you that Michael is a realtor, lives in Perkasie with his wife and two children, and that he's a pretty good guy.

 Eric Muth - Baritone, began his "second career" of choral singing at age 42 at Trinity Episcopal Church of Solebury, where he still sings in the Senior Choir and is one of the founding members of the Chamber Choir.
-He has been a baritone with the Bucks County Choral Society since Fall of 2000, where he also sings in the Chamber Choir and co-chairs the Production Committee and is the co-chair of their Senior Sing outreach program.
-He has also sung with Singing City in Philadelphia, Voices of Pennington, NJ, and the Bucks County Motet Singers (now Cantus Novus).
+He has been a baritone with the Bucks County Choral Society since Fall of 2000, where he also sings in the Chamber Choir, co-chairs the Production Committee and is the co-chair of their Senior Sing outreach program.
+He has also sung with Singing City in Philadelphia, Voices of Pennington, NJ, and the Bucks County Motet Singers (now Cantus Novus), and has studied voice with Guy Rothfuss.
 Eric is a founding member of Cordus Mundi.